-Leon Ransmeier believes that “design begins with the desire to change something.”
+Leon Ransmeier believes that "use follows form."
 As a hands-on designer, Ransmeier works by developing full-scale, usable prototypes.
-“The only way you can create objects that are truly meaningful for people is through experiencing the objects yourself,” he says.
+“The only way you can create well-designed objects is by experiencing the objects yourself,” he says.

-With his AGL Table Group for Herman Miller, Ransmeier’s focus was to bring simplicity and elegance to a form that is basic to everyday life.
+With his AGL Table Group for Herman Miller, Ransmeier's focus was to bring comfort and refinement to a familiar form: the table surface.
 Improving on something as seemingly straightforward and ubiquitous as the table involved considering every detail at length.

 It is a level of concentration Ransmeier finds very fulfilling.
 "More often than not, the design process is composed of a general challenge that is broken down into many small endeavors.
 It's not possible to solve the greater problem at hand without addressing the component tasks.
 If one cannot enjoy the details, one will never find satisfaction in the whole."